 This Indian Standard (Second Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Handloom and Khadi Sectional Committee had been approved by the Textiles Division Council.

-This standard was originally published in 1957 and subsequently revised in 1987.
+This standard was first published in 1957 and subsequently revised in 1987.
 The standard has again been revised to incorporate the following changes:

 Test method for identification of material has been incorporated;